 boolean

-specifying if the hierarchy should be pruned out from the output to only keep clusters at the "minimal" level, i.e. only leaf / non-overlapping clusters.
+specifying whether the hierarchy should be pruned from the output to only retain clusters at the "minimal" level, i.e., only leaf / non-overlapping clusters.
 IfTRUE

 .- show_hierarchy